 This is my personal list of sites with mp3 and other recordings of nusach and Jewish liturgy.
 I collected these links because I am deeply interested in the music of Jewish liturgy, and I want to learn every melody there is for everything.
 I am not likely to ever reach this impossible goal, but this list is my attempt at it, at least!

 These resources are arranged by an algorithm that considers how extensive a resource the resource is in each area.
 This consideration is subjective, but if you are looking for a particular High Holiday tune, you are more likely to find it toward the top of the High Holiday page than the bottom.
-Resources in green contain significant non-Ashkenazi nusach, in some cases alongside Ashkenazi nusach and in other cases to its exclusion.
+Resources in gray boxes contain significant non-Ashkenazi nusach, in some cases alongside Ashkenazi nusach and in other cases to its exclusion.

 Please enjoy this list and may it increase your learning.